Inland Rail will be an open access rail service.

 The four key elements of the service offering are:

-Freight customers want road-competitive reliability of 98%, driven by considerations around flood immunity and design.
+Freight customers want road-competitive reliability, driven by considerations around flood immunity and design.
 Inland Rail will not only provide a high level of reliability, it will also benefit from the back-up of the existing coastal network, making both lines more resilient to extreme weather events.

 Freight customers want pricing that is equal to or cheaper than road (including an allowance for pick-up and delivery).
 This cost competitiveness will have flow-on effects in terms of reducing supply chain costs for agricultural and mining exports.